Pulse Of The Seas Review and Specifications

 Shipboard entertainment options - Fun and Sport

 The Quantum-class ship Pulse of the Seas comes with a skydiving simulator and the North Star, a jewel-shaped glass capsule rising 300 feet above sea level and allowing 360-degree views from high above the ship.
-Pulse also boasts innovative bumper cars and Bionic Bar with bartending "robots" that mix up cocktails, ordered via tablet.
+Pulse also boasts innovative bumper cars and Bionic Bar with bartending "robots" that mix up cocktails, ordered via a tablet.

 If you love adventure, iFly by RipCord is a must-try.
 The first "flight" for every passenger is free.
 The Royal Theater hosts the major production show onboard the Pulse.
 The cruise ship features the DreamWorks Experience - a themed programming in partnership with the Walt Disney Company.
 This new entertainment program is aimed at families and offers movies-themed DreamWorks activities on select RCI ships within the fleet.
 The list of special activities includes characters meet and greets (of course, plus photo ops).